 - Remove the chicken from the marinade and discard the marinade.
 Grill the chicken 5 minutes per side to get a nice sear.

-- Baste on a few spoonsful of the reserved honey-sriracha sauce and continue to grill until you reach an internal temperature of 165 degrees F when measured with a meat thermometer.
+- Baste/brush on a few spoonsful of the reserved honey-sriracha sauce and continue to grill until you reach an internal temperature of 165 degrees F when measured with a meat thermometer.
 I like to baste a few times while cooking.

 - Remove from heat and let rest a couple minutes.